perennialAutodidact/garden_barter/README.md

-# seed_swap
+# Garden Barter

-Users can post excess seeds they don't need or create wanted posts for particular types of seeds.
+Platform for garderners to exchange resources like seeds, plants, tools and more.
+Users can also make themselves available to help in each other's gardens or set up work parties.